A short introduction to Monstrous Moonshine: Monstrous Moonshine

-Later on, it was realised that these vertex algebras play a very central role in a specific field of theoretical physics, called \textit{string theory}.
-This theory first appeared (under the name \textit{dual resonance theory}) as an attempt to explain strong interactions (that bind the nucleons of an atom's nucleus together, and explain the behaviour of some particles called \textit{hadrons}), before being demoted to the benefit of another theory called \textit{quantum chromodynamics}.
+Vertex algebras play a very central role in a specific field of theoretical physics called \textit{string theory}.
+This theory first appeared under the name \textit{dual resonance theory} as an attempt to explain strong interactions, which are responsible for the binding of the nucleons inside the nuclei of atoms, before being demoted to the benefit of another theory called \textit{quantum chromodynamics}.
+However, around 1974 it was realized that string theory could be an interesting approach to quantum gravity.

-Despite this discomfiture, Yoneda, Scherk and Schwarz realised around 1973-1974 that string theory could be an interesting approach to quantum gravity, and the theoretical physics community regained interest in it.
-In string theory, the \textit{vibration modes} of a tiny string (either closed or open) embedded in a \textit{target space} (interpreted as the space-time) are the particles of the theory.
-There are different types of strings theories, depending on which kind of strings one uses (either closed strings only, or open and closed strings together) or which kind of geometries are allowed, as strings move through the target-space (with or without an orientability constraint).
-However, the theory is not necessarily mathematically consistent, and for it to be so, some constraints (that typically depend on the type of the theory) have to be fulfilled.
-An easy way to satisfy some of these is to fix the dimension of the target space.
-That having been done, the shape of the target space still impacts the way strings vibrate in it, and \textit{vertex operators} as well as \textit{chiral algebras} (the physics counterpart of vertex operator algebras) encode the dependence of the vibration modes on the geometry of the target-space.
-The construction of Frenkel, Lepowsky and Meurman can \textit{a posteriori} be understood as the vertex operator algebra of a \textit{bosonic string theory} with target space a specific \textit{$\mathbb{Z}_2$-orbifold associated with the Leech lattice}.
-Once again, the introduction of \cite{frenkellm} gives a nice historical account of the early years of string theory, and explains some of the links between string theory and the Monstrous Moonshine.
-The first chapter of the classical textbook \cite{greschwawitt} is also a very nice and accessible introduction to the ideas of string theory.
+In string theory, what is usually called a particle is a vibration mode of a tiny string which propagates through space-time.
+The geometry of the latter influences the vibration modes of the string, and \textit{vertex operators} as well as \textit{chiral algebras} (the physics counterpart of vertex operator algebras) encode this dependence.
+The monster vertex algebra of Frenkel, Lepowsky and Meurman can be interpreted in physics terms as the vertex operator algebra of a \textit{bosonic string theory} in a specific toroidal space-time built out of the Leech lattice.
+The introduction of \cite{frenkellm} narrates the early years of string theory, and explains the links between string theory and the monstrous moonshine.
+For a glance into the physical ideas behind string theory a standard reference is the first chapter of the textbook \cite{greschwawitt}.